OKFNat/aidScraper/README.md

 When you click on the contract titel in a table you get to the project page.
 It consists of the same data as the table view, except the additional description text (named "Beschreibung").

 ### Soundness
-So far, we can not say anything about the data quality (completeness, accurateness, etc.), but there are also so far no reaseons to doubt the quality.
+So far, we can not say anything about the data quality (completeness, accuracy, etc.), but there are also so far no reasons to doubt the quality.

 **Data errors found**
 - [Land/Region missing](http://www.entwicklung.at/zahlen-daten-und-fakten/projektliste/?tx_sysfirecdlist_pi1[showUid]=486&cHash=bcfc60e39b1543897f5492737913c8f0)